awsdocs/aws-lambda-developer-guide/doc_source/configuration-codesigning.md

           "lambda:UpdateCodeSigningConfig",
           "lambda:GetCodeSigningConfig"
         ],
       "Resource": "*"
     }
   ]
 }
 ```

-Administrators can use the `CodeSigningConfig` condition key to specify the code signing configurations that developers must use to create or update your functions\.
+Administrators can use the `CodeSigningConfigArn` condition key to specify the code signing configurations that developers must use to create or update your functions\.

 The following example policy statement grants permission to create a function\.
-The policy statement includes a `lambda:codeSigningConfig` condition to specify the allowed code signing configuration\.
-Lambda blocks the `CreateFunction` API request if the `CodeSigningConfigArn` parameter is missing or does not match the value in the condition\.
+The policy statement includes a `lambda:CodeSigningConfigArn` condition to specify the allowed code signing configuration\.
+Lambda blocks any `CreateFunction` API request if its `CodeSigningConfigArn` parameter is missing or does not match the value in the condition\.

 ```
 {